 To manage iOS devices in Endpoint Management, you set up an Apple Push Notification service (APNs) certificate from Apple.
 For information, see APNs certificates.

-Endpoint Management enrolls iOS devices into MDM+MAM mode, with the option for users to register in MAM-only mode.
-Endpoint Management supports the following authentication types for iOS devices in MDM+MAM mode.
-For information, see the articles under Certificates and authentication.
+Enrollment profiles determine whether iOS devices enroll in MDM+MAM, with the option for users to opt out of mobile device management (MDM).
+Endpoint Management supports the following authentication types for iOS devices in MDM+MAM.
+For information, see the following articles:

 - Identity providers: